XTLS/Xray-docs-next/docs/en/config/transports/sockopt.md

 `PortOnly` resets only the port. `AddressOnly` resets only the address. `PortAndAddress` resets both.

-This option takes effect before `domainStrategy` inside `sockopt`.
-After the address is rewritten, it is still resolved according to `domainStrategy`, if any.
-However, it takes effect after `Freedom`'s own `domainStrategy`, so if that one already resolved the domain to an IP, this option no longer works.
+This option takes effect before `sockopt.domainStrategy` resolves the address.
+After the address is rewritten, it is still resolved according to `domainStrategy`.

-As a practical consequence, if ordinary domain traffic is sent into a `Freedom` outbound with `AsIs`, enabling this field makes the core try to resolve and rewrite the address and port, for example by querying `google.com` for SRV records.
+Freedom outbounds do not support this option.

 > `customSockopt`: []